lesbaa/js-spectrometer/README.md

 ### The idea behind this

 To play about with the WebAudio api and display a spectrograhic representation of the audio.
 Tunes courtesy of Radiohead and The Cormorant.
+Available [here](https://lesbaa.github.io/lab/spectral/).

 ### MVP
 - 'rolling' spectrograph of audio [√]